 from the Greek word (verb) meaning to place as in place an idea before someone to think about.

 • More on themes and thesis contrasts.

 Invention the act of creating something.
 To initiate a process by which some other distant goal is achieved.

-All writing begins with invention and may be a process that is a solitary and lonely task of rewriting until most anyone reading what we write may understand what we have said.
-That is why the conversation among the quick and the dead is the core of written discourse, because the past is actually, always with us.
+All writing begins with pre-writing and then a session for invention.
+Writers often say that writing may be a process that is a solitary and lonely task of rewriting until most anyone reading what we write may understand what we have said.

 Writing is a way of expressing something we have thought about to others.
 It can be based on totally imaginative experiences, or our writings can be an explanation of meaning that arises from facts,or from widely accepted fictions.
 All good writing emerges from reading and research, even fictional writing requires research.
 By basing what we say on what has been said we enter a conversation--called a discourse.

 Writing, proper writing is actually a discourse with the dead about how we may keep from dying without ever having literately commented on our situation, or the condition of others.
 Great writing reflects the human condition; discovering––in even the mundane diversity of every situation––universal themes hidden beneath the peculiarities of the humanity's myriad situations.

 Some stories as some books connect us to the dead because when one reads Homer, one may begin to imagine they are speaking to a ghost of a dead Mycenaean, Hellene poet whose voice still evokes images in our mind of the fallen and the slain warriors who perished in the sands of Ionia three thousand years ago during some "rosey fingered dawn."